 The position within the Central Norfolk area is again more complicated as for certain economic functions (such as higher order retail and cultural activities) the catchment area extends over the whole of Central Norfolk areas; there are far weaker connections in other areas of economic activity.
-In outer parts of the Central Norfolk area there is little functional connection for convenience shopping and the proportion of working residents who work in the Norwich urban area is very low.
+In outer parts of the Central Norfolk area there is little functional connection for convenience shopping and the proportion of working residents who work in the Norwich urban area is very low17.
 Both Thetford and Mildenhall and Cromer and Sheringham are still regarded as being distinct Travel to Work Areas.
 These are illustrated below.

-Wells-next-the-sea Sheringham Cromer Hunstanton and Sheringham Fakenham North Walsham King's Lynn Aylsham King's Lynn Great Dereham Yarmouth Swaffham Norwich • Norwich Great Yarmouth Downham Market Wymondham No updates to map Watton Attleborough • Lowestoft Thetford and Mildenhall • Beccles Bungay Harleston Lowestoft Thetford Mildenhall / Figure 24: Norfolk's 2011 travel to work areas (TTWAs).
-Source: ONS 2015 The information available, including particularly the TTWAs and the higher retail analysis, suggests that the boundaries of strategic functional market areas are likely to be similar to the Housing Market Areas described above.
+Figure 5: Norfolk's 2011 travel to work areas (TTWAs).
+Source: ONS 2015

+The information available, including particularly the TTWAs and the higher retail analysis, suggests that the boundaries of strategic functional market areas are likely to be similar to the Housing Market Areas described above.
 Albeit, for many purposes significant sub-areas within these strategic areas will exist for a number of economic functions, especially within the Central Norfolk area.